Newcastle United v Aston Villa

 Published

-BBC Local News: Tyne and Wear -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Aston Villa.Full Article
+BBC Local News: Birmingham and Black Country -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Aston Villa.Full Article

 Published

-BBC Local News: Tyne and Wear -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Aston Villa.Full Article
+BBC Local News: Birmingham and Black Country -- Preview followed by live coverage of Sunday's Premier League game between Newcastle United and Aston Villa.Full Article

-Steven Gerrard could welcome back both Leon Bailey and Bertrand Traore to the Aston Villa squad to face Newcastle United this..
+We're in the north east as Steven Gerrard looks to get back to winning ways after the midweek draw with Leeds United

-Aston Villa face Newcastle United on Sunday and after picking up a win against Everton last night, Eddie Howe will be forced into a..
+Aston Villa travel to Newcastle looking for their second consecutive away win in the Premier League